 The Correspondence Program involves BUS members writing to currently incarcerated individuals to help them reach their academic goals and apply to schools.
 This program includes transcript analysis, academic analysis, and once they are released, connecting them to Ambassadors at their local community colleges.

-If you know someone who is currently incarcerated and interested in our program, have them send us a letter at 2495 Bancroft Way, Berkeley, CA 94704.
+If you know someone who is currently incarcerated and interested in our program, have them send us a letter at 2400C Bancroft Way, Suite 7 Berkeley, CA 94704.

-The contact person for our Recruitment program is: Anthony Landers at firstname.lastname@example.org
+The contact person for our Recruitment program is: Daniela Medina at firstname.lastname@example.org